Remote Work Without

 Slack Anxiety

-Idle Pilot keeps your Slack status active during your work hours so you can focus on deep work, take breaks, and stop worrying about the green dot.
+Idle Pilot keeps your Slack green during your work hours — so you can do deep work, step away for lunch, or close your laptop without watching the dot.

 Built for WFH and hybrid workers